” Im a tiler and have many years of tiling experience that means every job gets the

 same attention & result, beautiful tiles fitted beautifully “

 Tiling when it’s done well and with tiles that you’ve chosen well should be timeless and should look as good today as the day they were fitted.
-The pictures to the right are of work I have completed.
+The key is to choose the right tiler.

 I’m a tiler in Portlaoise tiling kitchen backsplashes and kitchen floors.
 I have 25 years experience tiling Kitchen walls, kitchen floors and hall floors.
 A lot of my satisfaction comes with providing my customers with a professional, high quality, friendly and reliable tiling service.
 If you choose me, Mark at imatiler.ie you can rest assured you are getting a domestic or commercial tiler that places your satisfaction as a top priority.
 You will only be dealing with me from the beginning of the project to the end as I do not sub-contract any of my work out.
 I may bring in more tilers if necessary, but they would be tilers I have known for many years and would work to the same standards as I do.